 Availability This setting is only available when the SD Autosense setting is enabled.
 Description The SD-&gt;HD conversion setting makes it possible to specify how Multicam converts the aspect ratio of a SD source video to an HD video format.
 Values With this parameter, you specify the conversion mode and type: Conversion mode: Auto: Multicam automatically converts the aspect ratio based on the source aspect ratio detected in AFD or WSS.
 Forced: Multicam applies the aspect ratio conversion specified in the Conversion type.
-Conversion type: The conversion type specified is always used in Forced mode, and can be used in Atto mode when the source aspect ratio cannot be detected in AFD or WSS.
+Conversion type: The conversion type specified is always used in Forced mode, and can be used in Auto mode when the source aspect ratio cannot be detected in AFD or WSS.
 Anamorphic: The source video is converted to a 16:9 aspect ratio.
-Pillarbox: Left and right stripes are added to the source video to display it in a 16:9 full frame aspect ratio.
+Pillarbox: Left and right stripes are added to the source video to display it in a 16:9 pillar box aspect ratio.
+Crop: Top and bottom ends of the source video are cropped to display it in a 16:9 full frame aspect ratio.
 Default values Conversion mode: Auto Conversion type: Anamorphic